csswizardry/csswizardry.github.com/_posts/2025-07-27-the-fastest-site-in-the-tour-de-france.md

     Both RUM and synthetic testing cannot detect `iframe`-originated LCP’s for privacy reasons, but CrUX, being part of Chrome, can.
-The upshot of this is that developers might wrongly assume that the site is much faster than it is if they are relying on Lighthouse, DevTools, or WebPageTest.
+The upshot of this is that developers might wrongly assume that the site is much faster than it is if they are relying on Lighthouse, DevTools, WebPageTest, or anything other than CrUX.
 * The rest of the PDP’s LCP story is a bit of a car crash.
 As content loads on the client, the LCP candidate keeps on changing (all while CLS scores keep on increasing).
 Once the browser does settle on its LCP candidate, Trek fade it